kaushall13/local-llm-benchmark/README.md

 A comprehensive toolkit to benchmark, monitor, and visualize the performance of local GGUF models.
 This suite provides the tools necessary to determine the viability and performance characteristics of running open-source language models on your local hardware.

-*(Suggestion:* Run the *Streamlit app, take a screenshot, upload it to a service like Imgur, and replace the link above to showcase your work visually.)*

 ## **📋 Table of Contents**

 * [Features](https://www.google.com/search?q=%23-features)